etank0/email-slicer/README.md

 ## Files

-Files needed here are inside "myproject" folder as mentioned on the above linked webpage.(Please follow all the steps mentioned on the flask website and then follow.)
+Files needed here are inside "myproject" folder as mentioned on the above linked webpage.(Please follow all the steps mentioned on the flask website and then come back and continue.)

  ### app.py